Redbirdsfor 2-part children's choir and piano (4'25")

 Having been named the winner of the Organization of American Kodály Educators’ (OAKE) 2020 Ruth Boshkoff Composition Prize, I composed Redbirds in August/September of 2020 for an intended premiere at the OAKE national conference in March 2021.
 It is now slated for a performance at the 2022 conference.

-In the meantime, all are welcome to listen to this electronic demo and peruse the score.
+In the meantime, all are welcome to listen to this electronic demo.

 With the mission of OAKE and children’s choirs in general in mind, I wanted to choose a text for this piece that children might connect with easily.
 I was initially drawn to the Sara Teasdale poem for its lilting, song-like rhythm, but I quickly grew to find its lucid nostalgia to be rich in opportunities for musical storytelling.